whatagoodbot/miss-groupie/README.md

 - `!mydopes` will tell you how many dopes (or 👍) given in the room
 - `!mynopes` will tell you how many nopes (or 👎) given in the room
 - `!mystars` will tell you how many stars (or ⭐️) given in the room
-- `!myfavourite` will tell you which song got the highest score
+- `!mymostpopular` will tell you which song got the highest score
 - `!mystats` will summarise all of the above into a single message

 #### Track based